Support, guidance and service. We do more than teach.

 In 2007 IAA gained authorization from the IB to offer the Middle Years Programme (Grades 6 to 10) and in 2009 gained authorization to offer the Diploma Programme (Grades 11 and 12).
-All Grade 12 students will gain "Equivalency" with the local Jordanian Tawjihi, as well as the IAA High School Diploma.
+All Grade 12 students will gain ‘Equivalency’ with the local Jordanian Tawjihi, as well as the IAA High School Diploma.
 Our Primary school follows the UK national curriculum for Literacy and the Australian curriculum for Mathematics and both are strengthened by the International Primary Curriculum.
 IAA is a fully accredited member of the Council for International Schools (CIS) and the New England Association of Schools and Colleges (NEASC), the International Schools Service (ISS) and the Middle East International Baccalaureate Association (MEIBA).
 We further validate our curriculum by taking the ISA tests annually for Grades 3 to 9.
 Since beginning the exercise our performance has consistently shown that our students perform above the world average and our record continues to show improvement.

 Grading at IAA

 MYP students take up to 12 subjects (minimum 9) for the MYP that are marked on a scale of 1 (lowest) to 7 (highest).
 The core subjects are English, Arabic, Mathematics, Science (either Integrated or as three Discrete Sciences), Religion, Individuals and Societies, and students choose either one or two options from the Arts, Design, Physical and Health CEEB Code: 681068 Education or Spanish.
 In addition, students are also graded on their Personal Project (a 4,000 word report on an engagement activity of their choice) and the Inter-Disciplinary Examination which tests a students’ ability to synthesise knowledge and skills from different curriculum.